 We’ll look at each option and provide support material where applicable.
 We’ll also consider what option may fit best in a certain scenario.1

 The annuity settlement option provides a simple cost-free method of gradually transferring wealth to beneficiaries through prescheduled income payments after death.
 It’s an alternative to a lump-sum payment.

 How is it done?

-The annuity settlement option can automatically transfer the proceeds of an insurance contract or policy — including a guaranteed interest contract (GIC), segregated fund contract, or a life insurance policy — into an annuity upon death.
+The annuity settlement option can automatically transfer the proceeds of an insurance contract or policy—including a guaranteed interest account (GIA), segregated fund contract, or life insurance policy—into an annuity on death.
 The resulting annuity will then make gradual income payments to your beneficiaries, as you specify.

 With the annuity settlement option, you choose the specific annuity terms.
 You can select an annuity that makes payments to your beneficiaries, following your death, for the rest of their lives or for a specific time period.
 Guarantee options can also be added to make sure a minimum number of payments are made.

 If you decide to change the beneficiaries or the terms of the annuity, a new annuity settlement option form can be completed at no cost.
 It’s practically the same as a regular beneficiary change.
 It really is that simple.